yaml/yaml-spec/spec/spec.md

 ```

-Line breaks are interpreted differently by different systems and have several
+Line breaks are interpreted differently by different systems and have multiple
 widely used formats.

 ```